ajh1143/Decision_Tree_Classifier/README.md

 `Source: https://www-users.cs.umn.edu/~kumar001/dmbook/dmslides/chap4_basic_classification.pdf`

 ## Model Concerns
-As powerful as the technique can be, it needs a strong foundation and human-level quality control.
+As powerful as the technique can be, it needs a strong foundational awareness and human-level quality controls.

 Here are some points to consider as you prepare for your ML task: